hyperledger/besu-docs/docs/public-networks/how-to/prepare-for-the-merge.md

 To expedite network participation, [sync Besu](connect/sync-node.md) on Ethereum Mainnet before the Merge configuration (Bellatrix) comes online.

+!!! caution

-!!! caution "If you restart your node before SNAP or CHECKPOINT sync has completed, syncing will restart from scratch."
+    If you restart your node before snap or checkpoint sync completes, syncing restarts from scratch.

 ## Update Besu